webandco/neos-taxonomy/README.md

 ${q(site).find('[instanceof TYPO3.Neos:Document]').filter('[taxonomies]').intersect('property', 'taxonomies', node.properties.taxonomies).intersect('node', 'nodeType', node.properties.locations)}
 ```

+## TODO's
+* Roadmap
+* Neutral namespacing (eg. Flowpack or Neos)
+* Performance
+* Testing

 ## What's next ?
-To make this an official flow package or even a core module, several tasks like neutral namespaces, enhancements, performance and testing are necessary.
+To make this an official flow package or even a core module, we need help.
 So please do not hesitate and contribute or contact us over GitHub.
+We would also like to enhance the package to serve as a system wide taxonomy solution (eg. for the media package) in the future.

 Happy Coding!

-# Pull Requests are welcome !!
+# Pull Requests are welcome!!